 What are the health benefits of eating shrimp for dogs

-Shrimp is loaded with nutrients like Vitamin B12, niacin, phosphorus, and anti-oxidants.
+Shrimp contains nutrients like Vitamin B12, niacin, phosphorus, and anti-oxidants.
 All these nutrients are essential for dogs to maintain the following:

 - Healthy metabolic process